newchuyalong/libgdx-learning/Texture-Compression.md

 ## ETC1 File Format ##

-ETC1 file format is a very simple format specific to LibGdx (see http://www.badlogicgames.com/wordpress/?p=2104).
+ETC1 file format is a very simple format specific to LibGdx (see [this blog post] (http://www.badlogicgames.com/wordpress/?p=2104)).
 It gives a straight forward way to support 2D texture ETC1 compressed.
 The drawback is that it won't give you the ability to use mipmaps or cubemaps.

 ### Compression ###
 Compressing a Pixmap loaded from a file and writing it to our custom ETC1 file format is pretty simple: